WiktorDybalski/WiktorDybalski/README.md

 # Hi there 👋

 ### I'm an ambitious Computer Science student at AGH University of Krakow, always open to fresh ideas and innovation.
-I'm passionate about full-stack development and software engineering, with a strong focus on Python and Java.
+I'm passionate about full-stack development and software engineering, with a strong focus on Python, Java and React.

 ---